huggingface/blog/bert-cpu-scaling-part-1.md

 The launcher script is able to automatically starts your python process(es) with the correct thread affinity, effectively splitting resources across instances along with many other performances tips!
 We will detail many of this tips in the second part 🧐.

-In the follow-up blog post, we will detail more advanced settings and tuning techniques to decrease model latency even further, such as:
+In the follow-up blog post, more advanced settings and tuning techniques to decrease model latency even further will be involved, such as:
 - Launcher script walk-through
 - Tuning the memory allocation library
 - Using Linux's Transparent Huge Pages mechanisms